scrive/nix-workshop/code/05-package-management/06-other-strategies.md

 [cargo2nix](https://github.com/cargo2nix/cargo2nix) to
 convert the dependency resolution results directly into Nix expressions.

-For these tools to work, they has to run outside of a Nix build to query the package registry, and then generate the Nix expressions.
+For these tools to work, they have to run outside of a Nix build to query the package registry, and then generate the Nix expressions.
 Typically, the Nix expressions are also derived directly from the lock files such as `package-lock.json` and `Cargo.lock`.